All Episodes

 Look, if anyone knows what it's like, what you need to look for in a security system, you know it's the brave men and women that work in law enforcement.

-When you sign up for Fast Protect Monitoring, like I have.
+You get a free indoor security camera when you sign up for Fast Protect Monitoring like I have.

 We got such a huge reaction to our town hall in Harrisburg this week.

-Uh we had part two last night, and this was well, me asking the final question about is he ready for Kamala to agitate, aggravate, annoy, and piss him off during the debate, but also questions from the people of Harrisburg for President Trump, something that Kamala Harris and Tim Walls will never do.
+We had part two last night, and this was, well, me asking the final question about whether he ready for Kamala to agitate, aggravate, annoy, and piss him off during the debate, but also questions from the people of Harrisburg for President Trump, something that Kamala Harris and Tim Walz will never do.

 Senate candidate from Pennsylvania.